kemitchell/writing.kemitchell.com/_posts/2015-05-18-Modularity-is-not-the-Law.md

 The good news, at least for wonks trying to write [modular contract systems](https://commonform.github.io), is that it's established practice to override, or opt out of, at least some modularity inhibiting maxims that turn out to be little more than default rules.
 I haven't identified any general limiting principle that would stop lawyers opting out of others.

 We have all seen "headings don't count" provisions that write headings out of the four corners of a contract.
 We have seen "product of negotiation" clauses.
 We have seen explicit precedence hierarchies among related documents and related provisions.
 Runs like "including, but not limited to" abound, and some practitioners even make a single clarification that applies throughout each agreement.
-We all use contrived defined terms where the same word would be clear in context in plain English, but subject to "equalization" at law.
+We all use contrived defined terms where the same word would be clear in context in plain English, but interpreted to have the same meaning throughout at law.

 The prevalence of provisions about headings begs the question: Why don't we also disclaim any meaning lingering in the choice of words we use as Defined Terms?
 Why, in appropriate circumstances, don't we disclaim each of the troublesome maxims?
 Could a contract state unequivocally that each section is to be interpreted, to the fullest possible extent, without implicit reference to any other sections or documents?